Elysian Park, Los Angeles: Education

 At Solano Avenue Elementary School, things are done right.
 Parents chip in, teachers stick around for years, children learn, and the surrounding community claims it for their own.
 The campus is a thing of pride-no graffiti or trash problems here.

 Principal John Stoll noted that nearly half the children began school speaking limited English, having been raised in Spanish or Cantonese-speaking homes.
 The school was "adopted" by the Los Angeles Dodgers in 1980, and it was known for sending the student choir to Dodger Stadium to sing the National Anthem before a ballgame.
 It is a Solano tradition to hold culmination ceremonies at Dodger Stadium.
 The class of 2001, however, did not have this privilege.

 Park

 The park is one of largest in Los Angeles at 600 acre.
 It is also the city's oldest park, founded in 1886 by the Elysian Park Enabling Ordinance.
 It hosted shooting as well as the shooting part of the modern pentathlon event for the 1932 Summer Olympics.
 In 1964, the Citizens Committee to Save Elysian Park was founded to prevent the City of Los Angeles from constructing the Municipal Convention Center on 62 acre of park land.

-In 1968, it hosted a hippie "Love-in."
+In 1968, it hosted a hippie "Love-in".

+The land that is now the site of Dodger Stadium was once known as Chavez Ravine, and was home to a large Mexican-American community.
+In 1949, the Los Angeles Housing Authority declared the neighborhood “under-utilized.”
+By 1960, residents had been removed and their homes bulldozed.